MitchellAcoustics/Soundscapy/CONTRIBUTING.md

 Soundscapy uses [Semantic Versioning](https://semver.org/).
 The version number is stored in `soundscapy/pyproject.toml` and updated for each release.

 Releases are instantiated by pushing a tag to `dev` or `main`.
 The tag should be in the format `vX.Y.Z` for stable releases and `vX.Y.ZrcN` for release candidates.
-Pre-release tags should be used for testing and development purposes only.
+Pre-release tags should be used for testing and development purposes only. `dev` tags will trigger a workflow that builds the package and publishes it to the test PyPI server. `rc` or no pre-release tags will trigger a workflow that builds the package and publishes it to PyPI.

 Developers should use [`bumpver`](https://github.com/mbarkhau/bumpver) to update the version number.
 This tool automatically increments the version number where needed and can also apply git tags and push release tags.
 Pre-releases should be incremented with: